Strategies to manage human factors in mixed reality helicopter pilot training: a systematic literature review: Introduction

-However, the adoption of MR in aviation such as helicopter flight training is not without challenges, particularly concerning human factors in addition to critical characteristics.
-Immersive MR environments can present various physiological impacts, such as cybersickness \cite{Biwas24}, visual fatigue \cite{Song21}, and ergonomic strain \cite{Torrence22}, which can impact the effectiveness of training.
-Among them symptoms of cybersickness are generally known similar to motion sickness and further exacerbated by latency and/or discrepancies between the visual and physical movement of the user \cite{Botha24}.
-This can potentially disrupt any training outcomes.
-Fatigue and mental workload are also significant concerns in extended training sessions, especially in high-stakes environments such as aviation where sustained attention and cognitive engagement are essential \cite{Luong20}.
-These human factor considerations are crucial for maintaining the well-being of the trainees and ensuring that the training outcomes meet the necessary safety and operational standards.
+The adoption of MR in helicopter simulation training is not without challenges, particularly concerning human factors in addition to critical fidelity characteristics.
+In the context of these emerging capabilities and regulatory developments, understanding the human-factor implications of MR systems is critical for their safe and effective integration into training environments.
+Immersive MR environments can present various physiological impacts, such as cybersickness \citep{Biwas24}, visual fatigue \citep{Song21}, and ergonomic strain \citep{Torrence22}, which can impact the effectiveness of training.
+Among these, it is useful to distinguish between related but distinct phenomena: cybersickness, simulator sickness, and visually induced motion sickness (VIMS).
+Cybersickness typically arises in immersive VR or MR environments, simulator sickness is associated with traditional fixed-base simulation systems, and VIMS occurs when motion perception is driven primarily by visual stimuli without corresponding physical movement.
+Despite these differences, symptoms of cybersickness are generally similar to motion sickness \citep{Mazloumi18} and are further exacerbated by latency and/or discrepancies between the visual and physical movement of the user \citep{Botha24}.
+Fatigue and mental workload are also significant concerns in extended training sessions, especially in high-stakes environments such as aviation, where sustained attention and cognitive engagement are essential \citep{Luong20}.
+These human-factor considerations are crucial for maintaining the well-being of the trainees and ensuring that the training outcomes meet the necessary safety and operational standards.

-Traditional helicopter simulators rely on expansive projection domes and six-axis motion bases to satisfy FFS-Level D criteria \cite{EASA12}, driving up capital costs \cite{Oberhauser18, Moesl23}.
-Budgets often compromise immersion for affordability.
-MR could reverse that trade-off, providing full-cockpit eye-point accuracy, unrestricted FOV, and crew-coordination cues at a fraction of dome expense \cite{Cross22, Pechlivanis23, Kimura24}.
-Thus, MR HMDs represent a compelling yet complex solution for aviation training, requiring thorough assessment and design recommendations to ensure they can meet the industry's specific requirements.
-To closely evaluate and identify all these factors, this survey aims to: